 2. Someone DOES care.
 I know many of you feel completely alone, but there are people to talk to.
 On this point, I feel I must challenge the wrong thought patterns of someone who is suicidal.
 There IS someone who cares.
 You just might need to seek them out.

 First of all, I care!
 I wouldn’t have done the work I’ve done for the last 40 years if I didn’t care.
 Second, ALL the staff at TheHopeLine care.
-Many of our HopeCoaches have experienced pain, too, and that’s why they want to help you.
-TheHopeLine is available 24/7.
-Chat with us anytime!!
+Many of our HopeCoaches have experienced pain, too, and that’s why they want to chat with you or if they aren’t available sign up for an e-mail mentor.
+Get Help!!

 And there are many more places you can go where people will care.
 It’s important for you to look for these places, so that you can talk about your pain.
 Walk into a local church and talk with a pastor.
 Or find a counseling center and talk with a counselor.
 There are many free counseling options if you look for them.
 And if you have family or if you are living at home.
 PLEASE talk to your parents.